Celebrate the Merger!

-The Department of Entomology and the Department of Plant Pathology and Microbiology at Iowa State University will be merging into one department, effective Sept.
+The Department of Entomology and the Department of Plant Pathology and Microbiology at Iowa State University merged into one department, effective Sept.
 1, 2022.

 Join us in Celebrating this Merger on Friday, September 9, 2022!